7 Things You Need To Know Before Getting Dental Implants

 01: General Dentists Are Able to Place Dental Implants

 It’s very possible for general dentists to learn the principles and techniques to place dental implants.
 That wasn’t the case when dental implants were first introduced.
 Dental implants used to be very difficult to place and required invasive surgery when they were first introduced.
 That is definitely not the case today with modern dental implants.
-Our approach at Great Lakes Dentistry in Royal Oak gives us the skills and information needed to properly identify the correct patients who are appropriate for dental implant treatment.
+Our approach gives us the skills and information needed to properly identify the correct patients who are appropriate for dental implant treatment.
 Our systematic approach to treatment planning and placing dental implants also guides us to know which patients are not ideal dental implant patients.
 Most adults in relatively good health are fine candidates for dental implant treatment.
 With the success rate of today’s implants, general dentists are able to successfully place and treat patients with dental implants.

 02: Some Implants Can Be Completed in a Single Day

 The goal of dental implant therapy is usually to replace or strengthen a single tooth or small area, and not to replace all of your teeth with implants immediately.
-At Great Lakes Dentistry in Royal Oak we don’t take any shortcuts during your treatment.
+We don’t take any shortcuts during your treatment.
 Our focus is to replace missing teeth and give you a beautiful healthy smile that will last the rest of your lifetime.
 Once in place, your body builds bone right around the implant and permanently cements it in place.
 That biological process takes a minimum of 4 months.
 If you can make your body build bone faster, then the process can be sped up a bit.
 Sometimes, there are situations when you can get dental implants placed and used in a single office visit.
 If you’ve already got a lower denture and your teeth have been missing for some time, we are able to place specialized tooth implants in your lower jaw to stabilize a lower denture.
 That specialized implant procedure can be completed quickly with minimal surgery, and in many cases, the implants are ready to be used when you walk out of the office.
 Those specialized implants are mini implants and can be placed in one visit and used in a single day.

 03: Dental Implants are Less Expensive at a General Dentist